Building student relationships is the foundation of strong teaching. If you are unsure of building teacher student relationships, I have ideas.

 More times than not, the student will approach you on the third day or so, bubbling with something to tell you.
 I wish I could think of the psychology behind this (proof that you’re not going to harm them?), but this trick often works.

 Building student relationships is an art, one that I’m constantly improving.
 Once you have relationships with your students, classroom management becomes less of an issue.
 Students understand your expectations and realize that you want them to learn, want what is best for them.
+Building relationships with students can be a beautiful part of teaching.

 Need more ideas?
 Melissa at Reading and Writing Haven has more ideas for building student relationships.